jennyknuth/dashboard/app/components/fan/fan-instructions.md

   8. Click `save` at the bottom of the panel

 #### Publish shake data to fan
+>The Subscriber and Publisher blocks are used to send signals between services.
+A Publisher block posts signals to a specified Topic, while Subscriber blocks listen for signals on specific topics and pass them in to their respective services.

   1. Click on the **Pub** category on the right side pane of the designer
   1. Drag the `+ Publisher` template block onto your canvas